I can’t get away from Brooklyn. Since moving to Spain to teach English, Brooklyn still hounds me like a spurned ex-lover.

 $ Vinnie’s – Omni, Vegan options labeled

 Once upon a pizza time in Brooklyn, all we had was Vinnie’s.
-Times have changed (see Two Boots above, Screamer’s below) but Vinnie’s still slings solid vegan slices.
+Times have changed (see Two Boots above, Screamer’s below) but Vinnie’s still slings solid vegan pizza in Williamsburg.

 They boast a fine selection and the counter service is always happy to share the details.
 The best, consistently good slice is the eggplant parmigiana – it keeps me coming back.
 Breaded eggplant strips, saucy, and cheesy though not as cheesy as the dairy-laden brethren.
 If tradition isn’t your thing, their daily vegan specials are worth a glance.